ERISA

 Living Longer: Working Longer Too?

-As the notion of working until a set edge before setting off to travel, golf, or grandparent, fades ever faster into the sunset, the very definition of “older workers” is shifting.
+As the notion of working until a set age before setting off to travel, golf, or grandparent, fades ever faster into the sunset, the very definition of “older workers” is shifting.
 Many put off even thinking about a set retirement date, as others, just as the name Generation Unretired implies, embrace returns to paid work of some kind, whether from financial fear or a desire to stay active and engaged:

 While many Gen U return to work to reduce the longevity risk of running out of money in retirement, others go back to work to stave off the wellbeing risk of endless days, weeks, and years sitting on the couch in front of the television….Gen U are looking to work, but not in the way they may have decades earlier.
 They seek flexibility in what work means and how it fits into their later lives.
 They are looking for transitions or phased retirement rather than hard stops marked by arbitrary expiration dates imposed by yesterday’s idea of work and retirement.
 Part-time work, job sharing, gig work, and consulting are all part of a new life stage in retirement.
 Unfortunately, these work options often fall outside current employer policies and work processes.
 In some cases, despite well-intended government policy, regulations often make it challenging to impossible for employers to hire former employees.